Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 The stepper motor can be driven completely noiseless (Stealth Mode), with smart energy optimizations (Coolstep Mode) or with maximized torque (Classic mode).
-The Silent Stepper Brick can be configured to switch between these modes automatically dependend on motor velocity.
+The Silent Stepper Brick can be configured to switch between these modes automatically dependent on motor velocity.

 Technical Specifications